-- Fake emails – These are false emails appearing to contain an IRS tax bill related to the Affordable Care Act.
-Generally, emails contain a fraudulent version of CP2000 notices (notifications from the IRS) for tax year 2015 as an attachment.
+- Fake notices – These are false notices appearing to contain an IRS tax bill related to the Affordable Care Act.
+Generally, notices contain a fraudulent version of CP2000 (notifications from the IRS) for tax year 2015 as an attachment.

 - Fraudulent phone calls during back-to-school season – Scammers are making calls targeting students and parents during the back-to-school season.
 They are demanding payment of non-existent taxes, such as the “Federal Student Tax.”
 If the person does not comply, the scammer becomes aggressive and threatens to report the student to the police to be arrested.

-- Telephone calls to “verify information” – Scammers are making calls and claiming to be from the IRS.
+- Telephone calls to “verify information” – Scammers are making calls and claiming to be from the IRS or Taxpayer Advocate Service (TAS), an independent organization within the IRS.
 They are requesting verification of personal details to process your tax return, such as your SSN or other personal financial information like bank account or credit card numbers.

 For more information on these tax scams, click here.